krauchuk/electron-todo/README.md

 # electron-todo

-A simple application to manage your tasks
+A simple application to manage your tasks.\
+Tested only on MacOS, so may not work correctly on Windows/Linux

 ## Development